 > The choice between HELOC and cash-out refinancing depends on project timeline and borrowing preferences

-A home renovation loan is a financing solution specifically designed to fund home improvements and repairs.
-These loans can cover various projects, from essential repairs to major remodels, helping Texas homeowners maintain and enhance their property value.
+A home improvement loan is like a personal loan but specifically for home improvements and repairs.
+These loans can cover various projects, from essential repairs to major remodels, helping you maintain and increase your property value.

 - > Kitchen and bathroom remodels